-Product Designer Joined about 10 years ago via an invitation from Justin E.
+Product Designer Joined almost 11 years ago via an invitation from Justin E.

 Watching Marc Hemeon review design portfolios for his new startup, Design Inc, live on Periscope was incredible.
 When you empathize with a reviewer who has 500 portfolios to review and limited time, you really see your own portfolio in a new light.

 I wanted to share my learnings in case you missed the Periscope stream.
 Lmk what you think or if it's helpful! :)